-The College believes that work completed away from the classroom provides an opportunity for pupils to develop, reinforce and practise important key skills, for example organisation, time management, perseverance, diligence and independent enquiry - to name a few.
+The College believes that work completed away from the classroom provides an opportunity for pupils to develop, reinforce and practice important key skills, for example organisation, time management, perseverance, diligence and independent enquiry - to name a few.

 There is also a strong positive link between the completion of appropriate amounts of homework and pupil attainment*.
 It has been documented that pupils completing homework showed between 5-8 months additional progress.

 We realise that for a variety of reasons some pupils may have difficulty completing homework.
 The College aims to ensure that all pupils have the opportunity to profit from the benefit that completing homework brings and for that reason will support pupils in their completion of homework.
-This support comes in a number of ways:
+This support comes in a number of ways.

-All pupils completing homework to an appropriate level for the deadline will be rewarded using our Behaviour Watch system.
 If there is no legitimate reason for a pupil having not completed the homework, then following discussion with the teacher our rewards system will be used to issue a sanction along with a second deadline.
 The response of The College is then escalated as appropriate if the homework is not completed for the second deadline.

 *Higgins, S., Katsipataki, M., Coleman, R., Henderson, P., Major, L.E., & Coe, R. (2014).
 The Sutton Trust Education Endowment Foundation, Teaching and Learning Toolkit.
 October 2014.
 London Education Endowment Foundation.

-Last updated: June 2018
+Last updated: September 2021